NVIDIA-AI-IOT/scene-text-recognition/README.md

 ### Step 3 - Run the example files

-There are two separate demo files included:
+There are three separate demo files included:

 #### 1. easy_ocr_demo.py
 This program uses EasyOCR to read an image or directory of images and output labeled images.
 The output is in the labeled-images/ directory